google/comprehensive-rust/src/why-rust/compile-time.md

   a value (meaning the destructor is never run).
 * You can also accidentally create a [reference cycle] with `Rc` or `Arc`.
-* In fact infinitely populating a collection some will consider a memory leak and Rust does not protect from those.
+* In fact, some will consider infinitely populating a collection a memory leak and Rust does not protect from those.

 For the purpose of this course, "No memory leaks" should be understood